 projects in Aerosol

 Photochemistry Group on a space available basis.
+We typically have 3-5 students at any given time (depending on whether a graduate student mentor is available).
 If you are interested in such an opportunity

 please review the requirements and then contact Prof. Nizkorodov in advance.